Charles I of Hungary: Struggle for Hungary (1300–1308)

 After Wenceslaus's coronation, Charles withdrew to Ugrin Csák's domains in the southern regions of the kingdom.
 Pope Boniface sent his legate, Niccolo Boccasini, to Hungary.
 Boccasini convinced the majority of the Hungarian prelates to accept Charles's reign.
 However, most Hungarian lords continued to oppose Charles because, according to the Illuminated Chronicle, they feared that "the free men of the kingdom should lose their freedom by accepting a king appointed by the Church".
 Charles laid siege to Buda, the capital of the kingdom, in September 1302, but Ivan Kőszegi relieved the siege.
 Charles's charters show that he primarily stayed in the southern parts of the kingdom during the next years although he also visited Amadeus Aba in the fortress of Gönc.

 Pope Boniface who regarded Hungary as a fief of the Holy See declared Charles the lawful king of Hungary on 31 May 1303.
 He also threatened Wenceslaus with excommunication if he continued to style himself king of Hungary.
 Wenceslaus, left Hungary in summer 1304, taking the Holy Crown with him.
 Charles met his cousin, Rudolph III of Austria, in Pressburg (now Bratislava in Slovakia) on 24 August.
 After signing an alliance, they jointly invaded Bohemia in the autumn.
 Wenceslaus who had succeeded his father in Bohemia renounced his claim to Hungary in favor of Otto III, Duke of Bavaria on 9 October 1305.

-Otto was crowned with the Holy Crown in Székesfehérvár on 6 December 1305 by Benedict Rád, Bishop of Veszprém, and Anton, Bishop of Csanád.
+Otto was crowned with the Holy Crown in Székesfehérvár on 6 December 1305 by Benedict Rád, Bishop of Veszprém, and Anthony, Bishop of Csanád.
 He was never able to strengthen his position in Hungary, because only the Kőszegis and the Transylvanian Saxons supported him.
 Charles seized Esztergom and many fortresses in the northern parts of Hungary (now in Slovakia) in 1306.
 His partisans also occupied Buda in June 1307.
 Ladislaus Kán, Voivode of Transylvania, seized and imprisoned Otto in Transylvania.
 An assembly of Charles's partisans confirmed Charles's claim to the throne on 10 October, but three powerful lords—Matthew Csák, Ladislaus Kán, and Ivan Kőszegi—were absent from the meeting.
 In 1308, Ladislaus Kán released Otto, who then left Hungary.
 Otto never ceased styling himself King of Hungary, but he never returned to the country.